Auditory Desensitization Games

 This work builds on our earlier work with FaceSense, created to help automate the understanding of facial expressions, both cognitive and affective.
 The FaceSense system has now been made available commercially by Media Lab spinoff Affectiva as Affdex.
 In this work we present the first project analyzing facial expressions at scale over the Internet.
 The interface analyzes the participants' smile intensity as they watch popular commercials.
 They can compare their responses to an aggregate from the larger population.
 The system also allows us to crowd-source data for training expression recognition systems and to gain better understanding of facial expressions under natural at-home viewing conditions instead of in traditional lab settings.

 Fathom: Probabilistic Graphical Models to Help Mental Health Counselors

 We explore advanced machine learning and reflective user interfaces to scale the national Crisis Text Line.
-We use state of the art probabilistic graphical topic models and visualizations to help a mental health counselor, extract patterns of mental health issues experienced by participants and bring large scale data science to understanding the distribution of mental health issues in the United States.
+We are using state-of-the-art probabilistic graphical topic models and visualizations to help a mental health counselor, extract patterns of mental health issues experienced by participants, and bring large scale data science to understanding the distribution of mental health issues in the United States.

 FEEL: A Cloud System for Frequent Event and Biophysiological Signal Labeling

 The wide availability of low-cost, wearable, biophysiological sensors enables us to measure how the environment and our experiences impact our physiology.
 This creates a new challenge: in order to interpret the collected longitudinal data, we require the matching contextual information as well.
 Collecting weeks, months, and years of continuous biophysiological data makes it unfeasible to rely solely on our memory for providing the contextual information.
 Many view maintaining journals as burdensome, which may result in low compliance levels and unusable data.
 We present an architecture and implementation of a system for the acquisition, processing, and visualization of biophysiological signals and contextual information.